krzysztoffiok/TextGuide/README.md

 1) Copy this repository
 2) Run the example simply by typing: python3 run.py
 3) The Python3 packages that you might need to install before using Text Guide are: feather, dask and dask[dataframe]
 4) If you wish to use Text Guide for your own data, you need to edit the ./configs/your_config_file.py .
 You'll also need to provide a python dictionary with keys being tokens deemed as important and values being feature importances.
-If you want to play, you can write the dictionary withouth training any specific models, just use your own intelligence to define important tokens are corresponding importances.
+If you want to play, you can write the dictionary withouth training any specific models, just use your own intelligence to define important tokens and corresponding importances.